What does the Myriad myRisk test for?

 Myriad myRisk FAQs

 Below is an initial list of frequently asked questions about the Myriad MyRisk test.
-You can also submit your question.

 The PSA test cannot differentiate between prostate cancer and non-cancerous (benign) conditions, such as benign prostatic hyperplasia (BPH).
 Men who receive a PSA level above 1.5 ng/ML should discuss additional biomarker testing with their healthcare providers prior to considering a prostate biopsy.